jmuthu/rpresenter_project/index.md

 Introduction
 ========================================================

-Food basket prices have been increasing steadily over the period of years and there is a need for a handy forecast of prices for various planning like home budgets,etc
+Food basket prices have been increasing steadily over the period of years and there is a need for a handy forecast of prices for various planning like home budgets, expand gardens etc

 A web application is created to forecast food prices based on the data gathered since 1976 from different world cities by [UBS prices and earnings](https://www.ubs.com/microsites/prices-earnings/open-data.html).